runfourestrun/neo4j-airflow/readme.md

 ## Problems:
-* When I trigger a dag from airflow (which is hosted in a docker-compose - it is unable to connect to localhost database...
+* I think there is just bad cypher since I'm getting an error